oa-333/elog/README.md

 The above configuration ensures all core log sources have at least DEBUG log level (if any log source
 had a more permissive log level, then its log level is kept intact), but after that the cores.files
-package log level is restricted to TRACE, including all sub-packages.
+module log level is restricted to TRACE, including all sub-packages.
 Pay attention that order matters here.

-#### Configuring Log Targets
+### Configuring Log Targets

 As mentioned above, log targets can be configured using properties.
 The following syntax is supported: